Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "What happens next is I punish them, young Associate.
 I punish ‘em so hard they never try something so evil ever again."

-"....My Father…" Bruuk felt uneasy. "...There weren’t many of us, starting a war over - "
+"....My Father..."
+Bruuk felt uneasy. "...There weren’t many of us, starting a war over - "

 "War?"
 Daar grumbled *darkly.* "Well firstly, that’s noble o’ you, an’ I ain’t about to ‘ferget somethin’ like that.
 But more importantly: why would I start a war?
 It’s what they’re expectin’ and it’d be what keeps Henenwgwyr in power.
 Oh no. A Great Father has *other* options, an’ I intend ‘ta use ‘em."